 On July 25, 2023, our subsidiary, US GoldMining Canada Inc., entered into an employment agreement with Mr. Wong, effective May 1, 2023, regarding his appointment as our Interim Chief Financial Officer.
 Pursuant to such agreement, we pay Mr. Wong a base salary of C\$60,000 per annum.
 Additionally, pursuant to his employment agreement, we paid Mr. Wong C\$40,000 for his services for the period from December 1, 2022, to April 1, 2023, and a one-time signing bonus of C\$15,000 in connection with his appointment as Interim Chief Financial Officer, Secretary and Treasurer on April 11, 2023.
 The agreement will continue and remain in effect until terminated pursuant to the provisions therein.
-The agreement may be terminated by Mr. Wong with at least 30 days' prior written notice to the Company, or by US GoldMining Canada Inc with at least 60 days' prior written notice to applicable notice periods under the laws of the Province of British Columbia, Canada, including the common law applicable therein.
+The agreement may be terminated by Mr. Wong with at least 30 days' prior written notice to the Company, or by US GoldMining Canada Inc with at least 60 days' prior written notice to Mr. Wong.
+If terminated by US GoldMining Canada Inc., such termination is subject to applicable notice periods under the laws of the Province of British Columbia, Canada, including the common law applicable therein.
 The agreement may be terminated by US GoldMining Canada Inc. for cause, as such term is interpreted at common law, at any time, without notice or payment in lieu thereof.